Digital wallets have shaken up how we pay, transfer and save money. So, how is Revolut different from other digital wallets on the market?

 Does Revolut cost to use?

-Revolut is completely free to download, and you can use the standard version for free.
-Revolut is releasing a premium and metal plan soon, which come with extra features (at a cost).
-Extra features to include:
+There is no charge for the standard version of Revolut and its app.
+However, Revolut also offers premium and metal plans, which come with extra features (at a cost).
+Extra features include:

 Is Revolut safe?